-Ticketed guests traveling by MetroNorth train are encouraged to arrive to Cold Spring anytime between 5:00 pm and 8:00 pm.
-When you arrive to Cold Spring, walk to the parking lot of the train station where the Cold Spring Trolley will be stationed to bring visitors to and from Magazzino—aligned with the MetroNorth train timetable.
-Throughout the evening, the Trolley will run continuous loops between Magazzino and Cold Spring, with the last run leaving Magazzino at 10:45 PM.
-Guests are encouraged to carpool, however parking is available on site.
-Between 7:00 pm and 8:30 pm, an Italian aperitivo sponsored by Select Aperitivo Nato a Venetzia and catered by Red Letter Day of Cold Spring will be provided for all ticketed guests, with the film beginning promptly at dusk.
+Ticketed guests traveling by MetroNorth train were encouraged to arrive to Cold Spring anytime between 5:00pm and 8:00pm.
+When arriving at Cold Spring, walk to the parking lot of the train station where the Cold Spring Trolley will be stationed to bring visitors to and from Magazzino—aligned with the MetroNorth train timetable.
+Throughout the evening, the Trolley ran continuous loops between Magazzino and Cold Spring, with the last run leaving Magazzino at 10:45pm.
+Guests were encouraged to carpool, however parking was available on site.
+Between 7:00pm and 8:30pm, an Italian aperitivo sponsored by Select Aperitivo Nato a Venetzia and catered by Red Letter Day of Cold Spring was provided for all ticketed guests, with the film beginning promptly at dusk.

 Adult -- $7

 Up the Boot 3-day Festival Pass (July 12-14) -- $18 (Adult) - $12 (Student)